-Description The property comprises a two storey semi detached cottage.
-Accommodation Ground Floor: Entrance Hallway, Living Room, Kitchen, Bathroom.
-First Floor: Landing, Three Bedrooms.
-Gross internal floor area (m2) 99sqm or thereby.
-Neighbourhood and location The subjects are situated in a rural area lying on the outskirts of the village of Stichill with local shopping, educational and social facilities readily available approximately 3 miles distant in the town of Kelso.
-Age Built approximately 1900 but modernised and altered at later dates to provide the present accommodation.
-Weather Dry and bright.
+Description The property comprises a two storey semi detached house.
+Accommodation GROUND FLOOR - Entrance Hall, Hallway, Living Room, Accommodation Dining Room, Kitchen, WC.
+FIRST FLOOR - Landing, Two Bedrooms, Bathroom.

+Gross internal floor area (m 2) 138m2 or thereby. --- -------------------

+Neighbourhood and location The subjects are situated in a rural area lying approximately 5 miles from the town of Selkirk, where local shopping, educational and social facilities are reasonably convenient. ---------------------------- --

+Age Built approximately 1870 but modernised, altered and extended at later dates to provide the present accommodation.

+Weather Overcast, following a period of mixed weather.
 Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-The chimney stacks are of brick construction with clay chimney pots.
-The chimney flashings, where seen, have been formed in both metal and cement.
+The chimney stacks would appear to be of rendered stone construction and of pointed brick construction with clay chimney pots.
+The chimney flashings, where seen, have been formed in metal.

 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roof over the subject property is timber framed, pitched and overlaid with slate with the ridge clad with metal.
-There is a flat metal platform to the front dormer window at first floor level.
+The main roof over the subject property is timber framed, pitched and overlaid with slate with the ridge and hips clad with metal.
+There is a flat metal roof covering over part of the kitchen to the rear elevation and there is a mono pitched and slated roof covering over part of the kitchen and rear hallway.
+The roof to the entrance hallway and WC is of flat felt construction.
 Access into the main roof space is via a hatch within the ceiling at first floor landing level.
-Where seen, insulation materials have been laid between and across the roof joists.
+The majority of this roof space has been floored and lined out.
+Access into an eaves storage area is via a hatch within a wall at attic level.
+Where seen, insulation materials have been laid between the roof joists and between the roof rafters.
+Within this roof space there is a uPVC cold water tank and uPVC cold water header tank.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-Rainwater fittings are of cast iron and zinc construction.
+The rainwater fittings are of uPVC and cast iron construction.
+Valley gutters have been formed at the intersections of the roof pitches.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The main walls are of traditional solid stone construction being part rendered externally.
+The main walls are of traditional solid stone construction being part rendered externally, whilst the rear extensions are of cavity brick construction being rendered externally and of timber frame construction being clad externally with timber panel.